 We hope that the renovations are proceeding and that The "Augustinerkloster" will attract many foreign visitors as a Christian meeting place.

 Augustinerkloster Erfurt 2017 - 4K Video Ultra HD (UHD) - Beste Auflösung 2160p

 Thuringia, wining and dining - a guide

-Werbung in unserem englischen Internet-Reiseführer für Thüringen, Advertise in our Internet travel guides.
+Werbung in unserem englischen Internet-Reiseführer für Thüringen, Advertise in our Internet